pulumi/pulumi/docs/metadata.md

 TODO(joe): articulate this section further; e.g., the metadata format, precise advantages, etc.

+### Parameters

+Each Stack can declare a set of parameters that callers must supply, in the `parameters` section:

+    parameters:

+Each parameter has the following properties:

+* `name`: A name unique amongst all parameters.
+* `type`: A parameter type, restricting the legal values.
+* `default`: A default value to be supplied if missing from the caller.
+* `optional`: If `true`, this parameter is optional.

+The set of types a parameter may take on are "JSON-like".
+This includes simple primitives:

+    type: string
+    type: number
+    type: boolean
+    type: object

+As well as array shapes utilizing them:

+    type: [ string ]
+    type: [ number ]
+    type: [ boolean ]
+    type: [ object ]

+Complex structures can be described simply using objects with properties:

+    name: tag
+    type:
+        id: number
+        name: string
+        value: object

+The most interesting capability here is the ability to request a "capability", or reference to another Service.
+This provides a strongly typed and more formal way of expressing Service dependencies, in a way that the system can understand and leverage in its management of the system (like ensuring Services are created in the right order).
+It also eliminates some of the fragility of weakly typed and dynamic approaches, which can be prone to race conditions.

+The most basic form is to use the special type `service`:

+    type: service

+This is helpful, as it exposes a dependency to the system, but it isn't perfect.
+The shape of the dependency is still opaque to the system.
+A step further is to express that a specific port is utilized:

+    type: service:80

+This declaration says that we require a Service with an exposed port 80.
+This strong typing flows through the system, permitting liveness detection, and even compile-time type checking that the supplied Service argument actually does expose something on port 80 -- in the event that this ever changes, we will find out upon recompilation.

+Even better still is to declare that we depend on a specific kind of Service, by specifying the fully qualified name of a Stack.
+In such a case, the system ensures an instance of this Stack type, or subclass, is provided:

+    type: examples/keyValueStore

+This hypothetical Stack defines an API that can be used as a key-value store.
+Presumably we would find subclasses of it for etcd, Consul, Zookeeper, and others, which a caller is free to choose from at instantiation time.

+Another example leverages the primitive `mu/volume` type to require a Service which can be mounted as a volume:

+    type: mu/volume

+Finally, note that anywhere inside of this Mufile, we may access the arguments supplied at Stack instantiation time using the Go template syntax mentioned earlier.
+For example, `{{.args.tag.name}}`.

+### Configuration

 ### Services

 After that comes the section that describes what Services make up this Stack: